meltface-80/Roon-Random-Albums-Extension/README.md

 ---

-> **Note on label accuracy** — an album may appear under a label that differs from the one shown in Roon's own album view.
-This is usually correct: many albums were released under multiple labels simultaneously (for example, Daughtry's *Baptized* was released under 19 Recordings, RCA, and Sony Music).
+> **Note on label accuracy** — an album may appear under a label that differs from the one shown in the album view.
+This could be correct: many albums could be released under multiple labels simultaneously (for example, Daughtry's *Baptized* was released under 19 Recordings, RCA, and Sony Music).
 The extension shows whichever label your file tags or the scan sources attribute to the album in the case of being a Qobuz or Tidal version.

----

-## Features

-- **Random album grid** — fills your screen with random picks from your full library, refreshed on demand
-- **Instant search** — whole-library search with results as you type
-- **Album detail** — full track listing, play/queue actions, release year, label link, editorial review, and artist bio
-- **Now Playing** — live panel showing the current track with album art and transport controls
-- **Play unheard** — one tap to find and play an album not in your listening history; falls back to anything not played in the last 30 days once your whole library has been heard
-- **Random Album Radio** — automatically queues a new random album when your queue runs dry, preferring albums not recently played
-- **Record labels** — browse your library by label, with logos from FanArt.tv and Discogs where available
-- **Label merge** — consolidate duplicate or variant label tiles into one
-- **Multi-select** — select multiple album tiles and play or queue them all at once
-- **Filters** — narrow the random pool by genre, decade, tag, or label
-- **Artist view** — tap any artist name to see all their albums in your library
-- **Share card** — generates a 1200×600 PNG of the current album, ready to share
-- **In-app updater** — checks for new releases automatically; install with one tap from Settings

 ---